gustavecortal/ngram/README.md

 # N-gram language models

-Python implementation of n-gram language models from scratch and using the NLTK library (ngram_notebook.ipynb).
+Python implementation of n-gram language models from scratch and using the NLTK library.

-Slides from my NLP course to understand n-grams (ngram_slides.pdf).
+Slides from my NLP course to understand n-grams.

 See also:
 - Naive bayes